MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_xml_xmldelegate.md

-**Returns**: A delegate response that contains either a shared_ptr to an XmlDocument or an exception if parsing fails
+**Returns**: A delegate response that contains either a shared_ptr to an XmlDocument or an exception if parsing failsls